- Departments C - D

 The Hazardous Materials Program protects the public from illegal disposal of Hazardous Materials into soil, groundwater, creeks and rivers.
 There are four primary areas of focus: Hazardous Materials Storage, Hazardous Waste Generation, Above Ground Tanks and Underground Storage Tanks.
 Businesses that handle hazardous materials are required to have appropriate permits and are inspected on a regular basis.

-If you are the owner of an above ground storage tank containing petroleum products with a totaL storage capacity of as least 1,320 gallons, you must obtain a permit and prepare a Spill Prevention Control and Countermeasure (SPCC) Plan.
+If you are the owner of an above ground storage tank containing petroleum products with a total storage capacity of at least 1,320 gallons, you must obtain a permit and prepare a Spill Prevention Control and Countermeasure (SPCC) Plan.

 An underground storage tank (UST) is defined in applicable Federal and State code as "any tank and its associated piping that is located substantially underground which is used for the storage of hazardous substances."
 Learn what the county and state needs from you if your business has an UST.

 Beginning in 2013, the California Environmental Protection Agency (Cal EPA) required electronic reporting of HMBP's and waste generation for all businesses that store hazardous materials above reportable quantities.
-Learn more about CERS here.
+Learn more about CERS.